Erriez/Clipboarder/README.md

 This desktop application exchanges clipboards between computers via removable  storage.
 This is useful when there is no direct network connection possible between computers.

-The following clipboard types can be loaded/saved:
+It is recommended to use a KVM switch with USB support to exchange the clipboard via a USB memory stick between two or more computers, for example in the picture below:

+![Clipboarder overview](screenshots/overview.png)

+## Clipboarder Features

+* Double click to install on Windows/Linux.
+* Load/save clipboard types:
   * Plain/text
   * HTML
   * RTF
-* PNG picture
+  * PNG image

-It is recommended to use a KVM switch with USB support to exchange the clipboard via a USB memory stick between two or more computers, for example in the picture below:

-![Clipboarder overview](screenshots/overview.png)
+* Clear clipboard
+* Clipboard conversions:
+  * Case
+  * Newlines
+  * To plain text
+* Optional: Automitically load clipboard on USB mount.
+* Optional: Remove clipboard files after loading clipboard files.
+* Optional: Automatic launch at startup.

 Note: This is a clipboard copier and cannot exchange binaries or files.